 Ingredients

-- 1 lb ground sausage I use half pound of Italian, 1/2 lb of spicy sausage
+- 1 lb ground sausage, I use half pound of Italian, 1/2 lb of spicy sausage

-- 1/2 onion sliced or diced
+- 1/2 small onion, sliced or diced

-- 1 tbsp garlic minced
+- 1 tbsp garlic, minced

 - 1 can diced tomatoes